What is Remote Work?

 There are many organizations and companies which support remote work and the development of a global workforce.
 The resources which are available continue to grow and the number of employees who have come to expect remote work is expanding on a daily basis.

-While technology has always defined the ability to perform remote work, making good use of it requires a completely new understanding of the nature of work itself
+While technology has always defined the ability to perform remote work, making good use of it requires a completely new understanding of the nature of work itself.

 It seems simple enough, but it is not.
 Once the decision is made to implement a remote first company, there are many other aspects to consider.
-Such a company is inherently different, particularly if it operates with a global workforce.
+Such a company is inherently different, particularly if it operates within a global workforce.
 It is critical to build a company from the ground up for remote work in order to realize its many advantages.

 The most simple definition is not enough to make it happen, primarily because it is not enough to understand how fundamentally different remote work is.
-To gain that understanding, it is critical that you first contemplate the nature of your product and the team that is necessary to make it a reality.
+To gain that knowledge, it is critical that you first contemplate the nature of your product and the team that is necessary to make it a reality.